Alexa, how can people find my business?

 When consumers ask Alexa a question about businesses nearby, the AI-enabled system only presents the top answers based on data available online.

-Voice Search Isn’t Traditional Search
+Voice Search Is Nothing Like Traditional Search